 Warehouses Not Complying with Mandatory Reporting

-The page shows the number of warehouses that fail to submit weekly cotton flow (BMAS) reports.
+The linked page is updated each week and shows the number of warehouses by state and region that fail to submit weekly cotton flow (BMAS) reports.

 APHIS PHYTO Programs More Baled Cotton Friendly